 The Company is dependent on the efforts of Messrs.
 Zuckerman and Linde and other senior management personnel.
 While the Company believes that it could find replacements for these key executives, the loss of their services could have a material adverse effect on the operations of the Company.
-While Messrs.
-Zuckerman and Linde will have employment agreements with the Company, this can serve as no guarantee that they will remain with the Company for any specified term.
+While Mr. Linde will have an employment agreement with the Company, this can serve as no guarantee that he will remain with the Company for any specified term.